Saarthak-Vijayvargiya-github/AR-VR-IoT-Monitoring/README.md

 ## Important Information

 1. We have not uploaded the folder <em>Assets/Firebase/Plugins/x86_64/</em> due to Github's file size constraints.
 Hence if you want to use this project, please configure the Unity app with Firebase SDK.
-2. The information in google-services.json has been removed for privacy purposes.
+2. The google-services.json has been removed for privacy purposes.
 Hence make your own database.
 3. The internet information in [MicroController](MicroController/) codes have been removed for privacy purposes.

 ---